TEXAS OIL IS BIG BUSINESS THIS YEAR

 IHS expects Texas production will hit the 2023 forecast due to 41,000 new wells and $308 billion in investment.
 That forecast assumes an oil price of $60 a barrel; the West Texas Intermediate price has traded this summer in a band of around $65 to $75 a barrel.

 Is your business located in Texas?
-Looking for a small business loan in Texas?
+Looking for small business funding in Texas?
 Texas Business Owners now enjoy the availability of capital through First Down Funding.
-We proudly service Texas small and mid size business needs for loans, short term and long term funding available.
-Apply online or call one of our business loan experts today.
-We are Texas small business loan company.
+We proudly service Texas small and mid size business needs for funding, short term and long term funding available.
+Apply online or call one of our business funding experts today.
+We are Texas small business funding company.